ChangePool/cardano-improvement-proposals/incentives/response.md

 Bradshaw, J. (1996).
 Bradshaw On The Family: A New Way of Creating Solid Self-Esteem (Rev. ed.).
 Deerfield Beach, Fla.: Health Communications.

 Brown, B. (2012).
 Daring Greatly: How the Courage to be Vulnerable Transforms the Way We Live, Love, Parent, and Lead.
 New York, NY: Gotham Books.

+Connors, G. J., Donovan, D. M., & DiClemente, C. C. (2004).
+Substance Abuse Treatment and the Stages of Change: Selecting and Planning Interventions.
+New York: Guilford Press.

 Dante Alighieri.
 (2012).
 Inferno (M. J. Bang, Trans.).
 Graywolf Press.